-DIMENSION BASELINE CRITERIA INTEGRATED SUCCESS CRITERIA Pillar 1: F Pillar 1: Family Centered Commitment Agency has a definition of parent engagement, a defined strategy and multi-year goals.
+DIMENSION BASELINE CRITERIA INTEGRATED SUCCESS CRITERIA Pillar 1: F amily Centered Commitment Agency has a definition of parent engagement, a defined strategy and multi-year goals.
 Leaders regularly talk to staff about the importance and benefits of building trusting relationships with all adults that matter in the child's life.
 Same as integrated success criteria.
 Leaders prioritize parent engagement in the agency budget and allocate resources to ensure consistent programming.
 Capacity Same as integrated success criteria.
 All agency staff are expected to understand the importance of engaging parents, including fathers; front-line staff have specific expectations outlined in their job descriptions; supervisors provide staff with training and professional development, coaching, mentoring, and reflective practice to help them continually improve.
 Child care (or stipend), translation, and meals are provided at all parent events and meetings.
 Child care and other support are automatically provided at all events parents are invited to, including galas, staff meetings, work groups, etc.

 Practice Programs, events, and meetings always allow time for parents to get to know other parents and share their experiences.
 Programs, events, and meetings emphasize building relationships, and are often co-facilitated by parent leaders.
 Agency programs emphasize partnership with parents to shape and improve programs.
 Parents are invited to advance their leadership in a variety of ways, including formal leadership training, policy advocacy, and paraprofessional roles leading to staff positions; staff provide ongoing coaching and mentoring to help parents reach personal and professional goals.
 Influence Parents have consistent opportunities to give feedback and suggestions, including focus groups, listening sessions, and surveys.
 Parents have opportunities to influence decisions at all levels, from care decisions for their child, to program delivery, to agency decision-making.
 A group of parent leaders are formally or informally advising the agency on ways to improve parent engagement and other program strategies.
 Boards and committees include significant parent representation, and parent leaders are supported to actively seek input from all parents.
-DIMENSION BASELINE CRITERIA INTEGRATED SUCCESS CRITERIA Pillar 2: E Equity-Driven Commitment Agency has specific goals in its strategic plan around diversity, inclusion, and equity, and is taking active steps to achieve them (specific goals are not needed if success criteria is met).
-Agency can demonstrate progress addressing issues of diversity, inclusion, and equity.
+DIMENSION BASELINE CRITERIA INTEGRATED SUCCESS CRITERIA Pillar 2: Equity-Driven Commitment Agency has specific goals in its strategic plan around diversity, inclusion, and equity, and is taking active steps to Agency can demonstrate progress addressing issues of diversity, inclusion, and equity.

+plan around diversity, inclusion, and equity, and is taking active steps to achieve them (specific goals are not needed if success criteria is met). addressing issues of diversity, inclusion, and equity.
 Agency prioritizes and allocates resources for some equity strategies and assigns ownership of roles related to follow-through.
 Agency allocates sufficient resources to build its capacity to address equity issues internally and externally.